Providence College Scholarships (2026–2027) | Automatic, Competitive & Hidden Aid

 FAQ

 Is this college test-optional?
-Yes — Providence College remains test-optional; students may submit SAT/ACT scores if they feel they enhance their application.
+Yes — Providence College is test-optional.

 Sources: